How to Record Cost of Goods Sold (COGS)

 Gross profit reveals how efficiently your business generates revenue from its core operations.
 A healthy gross profit provides the foundation for covering other operating expenses and ultimately achieving profitability.

-Understand Profit Margins
+Understanding Profit Margins with COGS

 While gross profit provides a dollar amount, gross margin expresses this profitability as a percentage.
 This key performance indicator (KPI) helps you understand how much of each revenue dollar contributes to your bottom line after accounting for production costs.
 You can calculate it as follows: